Revitalize Your Brain Health With 6 Science-Backed Pillars

 What foods should you eat?
 Research suggests that a diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats is the way to go.

-- Leafy greens, like spinach and kale, are high in vitamins and antioxidants that can protect the brain from damage.
+- Leafy greens, like spinach and kale, are high in vitamins and antioxidants that can protect the brain.

-- Berries, such as blueberries and strawberries, are rich in flavonoids that can improve cognitive function.
+- Berries, such as blueberries and strawberries, are rich in flavonoids that can support cognitive function.

 - Fatty fish, like salmon and tuna, are high in omega-3 fatty acids that can support brain health and immune function.
 Can’t stand fish?
-Our sustainably-sourced fish oil supplement comes in a once-daily, easy-to-swallow softgel.
+Our sustainably-sourced fish oil supplement comes in a once-daily, easy-to-swallow softgel and there are also vegan options available too.

-- Nuts and seeds, such as walnuts and flaxseeds, are high in healthy fats and can promote cognitive function.
+- Nuts and seeds, such as walnuts and flaxseeds, are high in healthy fats and can support cognitive function.

-We’ve all heard (and heard… and heard again) that a good night's sleep is crucial for health and well-being, but did you know it's also essential for brain health?
+Sleep is important for health and well-being, but did you know it's also essential for brain health?
 When we sleep, our brains consolidate memories, repair and regenerate cells, and flush out toxins that contribute to cognitive decline.
 So, if you're not prioritizing sleep, you may be putting your brain health at risk.

 How much sleep do you need?
 While the ideal amount of sleep can vary from person to person, most adults need between 7 and 9 hours of sleep per night to function at their best.
 However, it's not just about quantity – quality matters too.
 Here are some tips for improving the quality of your sleep: